marnixcox/logicapp-ai-agent/README.md

 Azure Logic Apps can now integrate AI agents, which use large language models (LLMs) and an "agent loop" to perform complex, multi-step tasks autonomously.
 These agents can reason, make decisions, and use tools (prebuilt Logic App actions) to complete a workflow that evolves based on results.
 This is a new approach that complements existing structured automation with an AI-first, adaptive pattern, allowing agents to plan, act, learn, and reason within the low-code platform.

-This templates includes a Logic App Standard and AI Foundry deployment.
+This template includes a Logic App Standard and AI Foundry deployment.

 ### Application architecture